harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/configure-run-tests-step-settings.md

 ## Test Report Paths

-The path to the file(s) that store test [results in JUnit XML format](../set-up-test-intelligence/test-report-ref.md).
+Specify one or more paths to files that store [test results in JUnit XML format](../set-up-test-intelligence/test-report-ref.md).
 You can add multiple paths.
 If you specify multiple paths, make sure the files contain unique tests to avoid duplicates.
 [Glob](https://en.wikipedia.org/wiki/Glob_(programming)) is supported.

 This field is required for the Run Tests step to [publish test results](./viewing-tests.md).